 The Pediatric Heart Diseases Data Registry Core provides access to rich registry data from surgical, catheter-based, and electrophysiologic studies and interventions for multiple pediatric heart diseases.
 The data represent over 300,000 event outcomes and have been collected from over 140,000 patients since 1982.

-This core provides consultation assistance and can run queries and compile data for research investigators wishing to perform outcome studies related to pediatric heart diseases.
+This Core provides consultation assistance and can run queries, compile data, and conduct analyses for investigators wishing to perform outcome studies related to pediatric heart diseases.
 All requests will be subject to review/approval to ensure match with an outcomes research scope and to ensure all compliance requirements are met.

 Learn more about the PCCC here.

 The rates are calculated based on the cost of the operations and maintenance of the core.
 The prices listed for the base fee and analysis rate are for internal investigators.
 External collaborators will need to contact the core for a quote.
 A quote will be provided at the initiation of a new project.
 The final invoice will be issued upon completion of the project.
 For an investigator requesting an additional project using the same cohort, only the analysis rate will be charged.
 A new base fee will be charged for any request requiring a new cohort.

 Please contact the PHDD Registry Core to discuss using the PCCC database.
 Full detail, including a complete list of existing variables for analysis, is available upon request.

 When ready, complete the PHDDR Data Request and Research Proposal Form to use our services for your project.
 Once your project has been approved, you may be required to obtain approval from the Institutional Review Board (IRB).
 For external users, depending on the level of access required to conduct your research, there may be additional requirements.
 The Core will assist you with these requirements.

 Please see the timeline of how our service works with collaborators requesting data.
 Contact Krisy Kuo for full details including a complete list of variables available for analysis.